Indian Civil Service: Entry and setting

 Up to 1853, the Directors of the East India Company made appointments of covenanted civil servants by nominations.
-This nomination system was abolished by the British Parliament in 1853 and it was decided that appointments would be through competitive examinations of all British subjects, without distinction of race.
+This nomination system was abolished by the British Parliament in 1853 and it was decided that appointments would be through competitive examinations of British subjects, without distinction of race.

-The examination for admission to the service was first held only in London in the month of August of each year.
-All candidate were required to pass a compulsory horse-riding test.
+The examination for admission to the service was first held only in London in August of each year.
+All candidates were required to pass a horse-riding test.

 The competitive examination for entry to the civil service was combined for the Diplomatic, the Home, the Indian, and the Colonial Services.
 Candidates had to be aged between 18 and 23 to take the exam.
 The total marks possible in the examination were 1,900 and one could get up to three opportunities to enter.
 Successful candidates underwent one or two years of probation in the United Kingdom, according to whether they had taken the London or the Indian examination.
-This period was spent at the University of Oxford (Indian Institute), the University of Cambridge, colleges in the University of London (including School of Oriental Studies) or Trinity College Dublin, where a candidate studied the law and institutions of India, including criminal law and the law of evidence, which together gave knowledge of the revenue system, as well as reading Indian history and learning the language of the province to which they had been assigned.
+This period was spent at the University of Oxford (Indian Institute), the University of Cambridge, colleges in the University of London (including the School of Oriental Studies) or Trinity College Dublin, where a candidate studied the law and institutions of India, including criminal law and the law of evidence, which together gave knowledge of the revenue system, as well as reading Indian history and learning the language of the province to which they had been assigned.

 The Early Nationalists, also known as the Moderates, worked for implementation of various social reforms such as the appointment of a Public Service Commission and a resolution of the House of Commons (1893) allowing for simultaneous examination for the Indian Civil Service in London and India.

-By 1920, there were five methods of entry into the higher civil service: firstly, the open competitive examinations in London; secondly, separate competitive examinations in India; thirdly, nomination in India to satisfy provincial and communal representation; fourthly, promotion from the Provincial Civil Service and lastly, appointments from the bar (one-fourth of the posts in the ICS were to be filled from the bar).
+By 1920, there were five methods of entry into the higher civil service: the open competitive examinations in London, separate competitive examinations in India, nomination in India to satisfy provincial and communal representation, promotion from the Provincial Civil Service and appointments from the bar (one-fourth of the posts in the ICS were to be filled from the bar).

-Uniform and dressing
+Uniform and dress

-Queen Victoria had suggested that the civil servants in India should have an official dress uniform, as did their counterparts in the Colonial Service.
-However, the Council of India decided that prescribing a dress uniform would be an undue expense for their officials.
+Queen Victoria had suggested that the civil servants in India should have an official dress uniform, as did their counterparts in the Colonial Service, but the Council of India decided that prescribing a dress uniform would be an undue expense for their officials.

 The only civilians allowed a dress uniform by regulations were those who had distinct duties of a political kind to perform, and who are thereby brought into frequent and direct personal contact with native princes.
 This uniform included a blue coat with gold embroidery, a black velvet lining, collar and cuffs, blue cloth trousers with gold and lace two inches wide, a beaver cocked hat with black silk cockade and ostrich feathers, and a sword.